paultrent714/wrestling-booking-sim/README.md

 This project is designed to be modular and expandable.
 While it currently focuses on pro wrestling, the underlying systems (match simulation, stat progression, database management) are being built with multi-sport management in mind.

-Currently, this game only works in Qt Creator
+Currently, this game only works in Qt Creator.

 healing_red.png and healing_white.png came from Google Material Symbols settings and arrow .png files all came from https://iconmonstr.com